danischiavi/gene-functionality/Notebook.md

 ## TO DO LIST

-- [ ] Decide method for negative control and generate datasets
+- [X] Decide method for negative control

+- [ ] Generate negative control dataset

+- [ ] Run all features for all 1000 sequences

 - [ ] Manuscript